KontorProtocol/Kontor-Crypto/README.md

 let my_data = b"This is a test file for the PoR system.";
 let (prepared_file, metadata) = prepare_file(my_data, "test.dat").unwrap();

 // 2.
-Create ledger and add the file (block_height for historical root tracking) let mut ledger = FileLedger::new();
+Create ledger and add the file let mut ledger = FileLedger::new();
 ledger.add_file(&metadata).unwrap();